16-year-old accused in Ragle Park slaying

 The victim's sister, Teresa Cordero, said she and her family are still processing the news of Trujillo's arrest.

-"I can't wrap my head around it," Teresa Cordero said of the suspect.
+"I can't wrap my head around it," she said of the suspect.
 "He's a kid."

 Cordero's mother, Yvonne Harvey, could not be reached for comment Wednesday.